Good Morning Brother

-"Ah," said Zorian in understanding.
+"Ah," said Zorian.
 Idly he spun the key in his hand, wondering how exactly they got a hold of his mana signature.
 Something to research later, he supposed.

 Zorian perked up on this, especially the mention of 'mentor'.
-Each 3rd year was given a mentor that they met with once a week, who was supposed to teach students in ways not possible in a standard class format, and otherwise help them reach their maximum potential.
+Each third year was given a mentor that they met with once a week, who was supposed to teach students in ways not possible in a standard class format, and otherwise help them reach their maximum potential.
 A choice of one's mentor could make or break one's magical career and Zorian knew he had to choose carefully.
-Fortunately, he had asked around among older students to find out which ones are good and which ones are bad, so he should at least be able to get an above-average one.
+Fortunately, he had asked around among older students to find out which ones were good and which ones were bad, so he figured he would at least be able to get an above-average one.

 "So which mentors can I choose from?"
 Zorian asked.

 "Well, actually, I'm afraid you can't," Ilsa said apologetically.
 "Like I said, I was supposed to get to you sooner.
 Unfortunately, all but one of the mentors have filled their quota of students at this point."